rbergenl/planty-native/DEVELOPER.md

 - Have NodeJS v8 installed
 - Have Android Studio installed (see React Native getting started for which SDK items should be selected)
 - Have Genymotion with VirtualBox installed, and a Virtual Device created (using this tool to avoid Android Studio emulator problems, see troubleshooting)
+- Or have VirtualBox installed and an Android ISO downloaded from http://www.android-x86.org/
 ## Node React-Native Project
 - Run `$ npm install -g yarn react-native-cli`
 - Run `$ react-native init PlantyNative` (if it is not working, run with the flag `--version="0.55.4"` see npm react-native for latest version, and if it does not work, revert to an older version)